 Sleep also plays a crucial role in the development of social skills and the ability to form and maintain healthy peer relationships.
 Children who get adequate sleep are generally more friendly and capable of engaging positively with their peers.
 Adequate rest helps children manage stress and emotions better, making it easier for them to navigate social interactions and build friendships.
 On the other hand, sleep-deprived children may struggle with social cues, experience increased anxiety, and have difficulty making and keeping friends.

-Studies have shown that well-rested children are more likely to participate in social activities and exhibit pro-social behaviour.
+Studies have shown that well-rested children are more likely to participate in social activities and exhibit pro-social behavior.
 This participation is essential for developing crucial social skills such as empathy, cooperation, and effective communication.
 Parents can foster better social development in their children by ensuring they get enough sleep.
 It includes establishing a bedtime routine, limiting stimulating activities before bed, and creating a sleep environment that is conducive to rest.

 6. Practical Strategies for Ensuring Good Sleep